Drew3KW/mischief-made-analytics/README.md

 - Shared semantic models make downstream analysis views shorter, more maintainable, and easier to extend
 - Shared family models should define both family identity and business-facing reporting eligibility
 - Non-core families can remain available in the warehouse while still being excluded consistently from core summary and analysis layers
+- Raw ingestion and raw rebuild are separate concerns: latest landed files should not automatically overwrite canonical source history
+- Source-file schema drift is a real ingestion concern and should be handled deliberately at the raw rebuild boundary
+- Local orchestration runtime state should be reproducible and disposable where practical
+- Docker Compose provides a more stable local orchestration foundation than `airflow standalone`

 ## Major project milestones so far